pioneers/tutorial/README.md

 ## Setup your local repo

 Git is the industry standard version control software.
-It allows developer to save and collobrate on their work.
+It allows developers to save and collobrate their work.

 Github, and other websites such as gitlab and bitbucket, is a private comapany that hosts developers's git repos online.
 PiE uses github to host all of its software.

 The first command we are going to run is

-`cd`
 `git clone https://github.com/pioneers/tutorial.git` (Go ahead and copy and paste this into your terminal)

 This creates a copy of this repo (project) onto your local machine.
 Your local machine will always store its own version of the code, and Github will also stores a seperate version of the code (these could be the same version, if everything is up to date).
 Compare it to you having two copies of the a folder on your desktop.
 Now type